-All eligible students are considered for assistantships at the time of admission by the Admissions Committee.
+The Department is committed to financially supporting its PhD students.
+Most students receive stipends and/or tuition scholarships, and are supported throughout their graduate careers in the department.
+All eligible students are considered for financial support at the time of admission by the admissions committee.
 Appointments are for one year with the possibility of renewal for additional years.